zdrazil/exchange-rate-be/README.md

 - I'm using vertical slice architecture, grouping things by feature.
 - I don't follow one class, one file rule.
 - I don't create layers I don't currently need.
 For example, I don't have the service above repository when the service would be just passing through things.
+For example, the `CnbIntegrationService` could be split into repository and service.
+But YAGNI and when we will need it, be it for the need for some business logic or for testing, we can split it.